What is the Student Emergency Fund?

 All applicants must submit documentation supporting their requests, such as:

-Documentation of the Emergency Event: Applicants must provide documentation of the emergency that caused their financial shortfall.
-Examples include a police report, layoff notice, obituary, etc.
+- Documentation of the Emergency Event: Applicants must provide documentation of the emergency that caused their financial shortfall.
+Examples include a police report, layoff notice, obituary, etc. Applications lacking this documentation will not be considered.

-Actual Bills: Applicants who are requesting funds to cover bills (such as utility bills) must submit PDFs or screenshots of the actual bills.
+- Actual Bills: Applicants who are requesting funds to cover bills (such as utility bills) must submit PDFs or screenshots of the actual bills.
 Screenshots of payment portals will not be accepted.
+Applications lacking bills will not be considered.

-Signed Leases: Applicants who are requesting funds to cover rent must include a PDF or screenshot of their lease.
+- Signed Leases: Applicants who are requesting funds to cover rent must include a PDF or screenshot of their signed lease.
+This lease must include the name of the landlord, the names of all the tenants living there and the rental property address.
 Please also confirm who a rent check should be addressed to and where it should be mailed.
+The Student Emergency Fund can only make payments in checks, and cannot use a credit card or a bank transfer.

-Actual Estimates: Applicants who are requesting funds for medical, dental or auto repair work must include PDFs or screenshots of actual estimates from the healthcare provider or auto repair company.
+- Actual Estimates: Applicants who are requesting funds for repair work must include PDFs or screenshots of actual estimates from the service provider on their letterhead showing name and address.

-All applicants (except international students) must have a completed Free Application for Federal Student Aid (FAFSA) filed for this academic year before they submit their Student Emergency Fund application.
+All applicants (except international students) must have a completed Free Application for Federal Student Aid (FAFSA) filed for this academic year before they submit their Student Emergency Fund application and must demonstrate financial need.

 Students who have access to federal student loans will be asked to first use those funds to resolve their emergency.